HomeNewsAfter the storm – it’s time to check your drains

 The UK experienced three storms in one week in February 2022 – with Storms Dudley, Eunice and Franklin breaking over the country – bringing with them damage and destruction.

 These followed Storm Arwen in November 2021 which cost the lives of three people and resulted in collapsed and damaged buildings.
 Between them, the storms have damaged or felled millions of trees.

 Draining maintenance checks

 The effect of storms on above-ground assets are well understood.
-What many people are less well aware of, says Simon Daly, is that they can also damage or cause maintenance problems for drainage systems, much of which are buried below ground, out of sight and mind.
+What many people are less well aware of, says Brad Jackson, is that they can also damage or cause maintenance problems for drainage systems, much of which are buried below ground, out of sight and mind.